lipika914/Automation_Selenium_Python/README.md

-Here's a detailed **README.md** file for your GitHub repository based on the conditions provided:

----

 # Selenium-Based Data-Driven Testing with Python

 This repository demonstrates two approaches to **data-driven testing** using **Selenium** and **Python**.
 It includes examples of testing with both hardcoded data and external JSON files to suit various scenarios.